pourmalek/CovidVisualizedGlobal/20220114/README.md

 **_DELP 2022014_**, IHME 20220110, **_IMPE 20211226_**, NO SRIV

+<br/><br/>

+### Summary of predictions
-Note: SRIV not used in the graphs of this uptake:

-The file format and the included variables in the SRIV 20220114 update have changed, compared to their 20220113 and previous updates, in a way that I cannot locate the estimates of deaths and cases.
+Note on why the SRIV model is not used in the graphs of this uptake: The file format and the included variables in the SRIV 20220114 update have changed, compared to their 20220113 and previous updates, in a way that I cannot locate the estimates of deaths and cases.
 Therefore, I resorted to using the SRIV 20220113 update for this uptake.
 The magnitudes of the estimates in the SRIV 20220113 update are several times – and generally highly implausibly – more than the estimates from all other models.
-See [`SRIV 20220113 outputs`](https://github.com/pourmalek/CovidVisualizedGlobal/tree/main/20220114/output/SRIV).
 That suppresses all the curves of the other models in the graphs.
 Therefore, in this uptake, the estimates from the SRIV model are not included.

+Even without the outlier SRIV model, the results of the remaining three models (i.e., DELP, IHME, and IMPE) are very heterogeneous.
+Such degree of heterogenous was not seen before, even with the Delta variant.
+This heterogeneity is both qualitative and quantitative.
+Qualitative heterogeneity: The directions of the rise and fall of the same variables (i.e., infections, cases, or deaths) during similar calendar time periods in future, for a given location (i.e., WHO region), across the models, are contradictory.
+One model says it will rise, the other model says it will fall, and the third model says it will stagnate horizontally.
+Quantitative heterogeneity: Levels of the same estimates in the same times and places have several-fold differences in magnitude across models.
+Peak times also several weeks to few months difference across models.

+Notably, both the IHME and the IMPE models have had two estimates update releases each with inclusion of the Omicron variant.

+One possible underlying cause of this extreme heterogeneity in the models’ results can consist of the following factors: (1) Volatile and rapidly changing dynamics of the spread, symptomacity, and fatality of the Omicron Variant across the globe.
+(2) The resultant variability of the set of published and unpublished data and evidence that are used in models for parametrization of the Omicron dynamics.
+(3) The degree of the meticulousness of different models in the inclusion of the Omicron dynamics in their models.
+(4) Asynchronicity of the different models’ update release time.

+Omicron not only is disrupting health care services, but it also poses an unprecedented turmoil and challenge for its inclusion in the epidemic models.
+What will happen with a possible next variant of concern?